viralshahlab/labwebsite/Philosophy/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Our Philosophy

->We are here because we are genuinely **excited** to uncover new biology and use that understanding to help people.
+>We are here because we are **excited** to uncover new biology and use that understanding to help people.
 That motivation drives everything we do.

 Our approach is simple: ask deliberate questions, follow the data wherever it leads, and hold ourselves to the highest standards.
 We believe that rigorous, curiosity-driven science is the most direct path to develop new therapeutic strategies.
 And we pursue it with conviction every day.